skycoin/skycoin/src/api/README.md

 ]
 ```

+## Migrating from the unversioned API

+The unversioned API are the API endpoints without an `/api` prefix.
+These endpoints are all prefixed with `/api/v1` now.

+`-enable-unversioned-api` was added as an option to assist migration to `/api/v1`
+but this option will be removed in v0.26.0.

+To migrate from the unversioned API, add `/api/v1` to all endpoints that you call
+that do not have an `/api` prefix already.

+For example, `/block` would become `/api/v1/block`.

 ## Migrating from the JSONRPC API

-The JSONRPC-2.0 RPC API will be removed as of version `0.26.0`.
+The JSONRPC-2.0 RPC API will be removed in v0.26.0.
 Anyone still using this can follow this guide to migrate to the REST API:

 * `get_status` is replaced by `/api/v1/blockchain/metadata` and `/api/v1/health`